SEMICeu/documentation/toolchain.md

  - a **template for a thema repository** (7)

 After creating the publication repository from the template, the publication repository must be paired with the generated repository.
-On the contrary, generated repository does not require a template.
+On the contrary, the generated repository does not require a template.

 Information on how to do this, as well as more configuration options, is part of the **OSLO template documentation**, also available on GitHub (8).

 ### SEMIC setup

-In contrast to the OSLO toolchain premise of a single publication environment, (i.e. a single website), SEMIC has decided to apply a decentralised publication strategy.
+In contrast to the OSLO toolchain's premise of a single publication environment, (i.e. a single website), SEMIC has decided to apply a decentralised publication strategy.
 Each data specification repository in the SEMICeu space is not only the source of the specification, but also the publication platform for that data specification, by using **GitHub Pages** service.

 The OSLO toolchain separates the different functionalities (master data source, content generation, publication) in separate repositories, making it then natural to combine the processing of multiple data specifications into a pair of publication and generated repository.